-Imagine an online or brick-and-mortar retailer who wants to estimate the best prices for new products for the next season.
+Imagine an e-commerce or brick-and-mortar retailer who wants to estimate the best prices for new products for the next season.
 The competition is hard, so their prices and promotions need to be taken into consideration.
 Therefore, the retailer adopts a widely used strategy: competitive pricing.
 Simply put, this strategy defines the price of a product or service based on the prices of the competition.

 1. Gather input data

 First of all, we need data.
 To train Machine Learning models, it is necessary to have different types of information (structure or unstructured data):

 - Transactional: a sales history that includes the list of the products purchased and, eventually, the customers who purchased them.

 - Description of the products: a catalog with relevant information about each product such as category, size, brand, style, color, photos and manufacturing or purchase cost.

 - Data on past promotions and past marketing campaigns.

 - Customer Reviews: reviews and feedback given by customers about the products.